 There’s no one way to make electricity.
-In fact, a number of different energy sources can be used throughout the generation process:
+The three major categories of energy for electricity generation are fossil fuels (coal, natural gas, and petroleum), nuclear energy, and renewable energy sources.
+Below are a number of different energy sources and how they can be used throughout the generation process:

 Electricity must travel in a closed circuit, meaning it has to have a complete path to flow from one location to another.
 Every time you turn a switch on in your house, you close a circuit and allow electricity to flow to a given appliance.
 By flipping the same power switch off, you open the circuit back up and restrict the flow of electricity.